When it comes to a character's Backstory

 - In James and the Giant Peach, James' parents were killed by a runaway rhinoceros.
 Sure enough, in the movie version, the rhino reappeared.

-- The entire Harry Potter series revolves around how Harry miraculously survived a death spell from Voldemort, and chronicles how he gets strong enough to finally face him in a rematch.
+- The entire Harry Potter series revolves around how Harry miraculously survived a death spell from Voldemort ( thanks to his mother sacrificing herself to protect him), and chronicles how he gets strong enough to finally face him in a rematch.
+Which he wins by being willing to sacrifice himself and miraculously surviving exactly the same spell.

 - At the very beginning of Warchild, Jos is abducted by pirates and abused by their captain Falcone.
 He escapes.
 Much of the rest of the book is spent showing him coping with that experience and the difficulties he has in trusting people because of it.
 But you know Falcone will be showing up again.
 Sure enough, in the climax, he captures Jos yet again and repeats the same pattern of abuse.
 And this time Jos can't even repress the memory.
 Unusually, Jos isn't able to face his demon or die by them.
 He's rescued.
 Not that it stops him from killing Falcone the third time they meet, when it's Falcone who's been captured.